Introduction to the Terrain Integrated Rough Earth Model (TIREM)

 Summary

-You used STK TIREM to determine communications between an aircraft and three different control towers.
+You used the STK TIREM capability to determine communications between an aircraft and three different control towers.
 Some of the communications were over fairly flat terrain and others were in mountainous terrain.
-STK TIREM is perfect for any communications between objects that are below 30 kilometers in altitude and in areas where you have local analytical terrain files available.
+TIREM is perfect for any communications between objects that are below 30 kilometers in altitude and in areas where you have local analytical terrain files available.